EleenTyasi/vsfloraverseclone/README.md

 so, week 1's week, otherwise known as Week Bon

-# Week Bonnie - Mechanic: Hurt Notes
+# Week Bonnie - Mechanic: Pressure and Crystal Notes
-this is an easy one to explain. hurt notes deal damage to you. avoid tapping on black and red notes (will change in future) on normal, hurt notes appear part way on song 2, and will appear on song 3 all the time. on hard, all songs will have hurt notes.
+Pressure starts to build near the end of song two of Week Bonnie.
+Pressure drains BF's HP when Bonnie sings.
+Hitting notes may help you to endure her pressure.
+Crystal Notes are mines that must be avoided.
+They hurt, and if you ain't careful, they'll KO you.

+# Week Beleth - Mechanic: Puppet Notes
+Puppet Notes MUST BE HIT!
+They WILL KO you on hard, and deal catastrophic damage if you miss them on medium!
+Fun Fact: The arrows match each one of Beleth's puppets, as well as themself.
+Hold notes are meant to have the look of Beleth's wand.

 # Week Hothead - Mechanic: Overheat
-overheat is this week's mechanic, where your HP will drain on medium and hard overheat is not lethal, and should not be lethal as long as you're still fine, this should be an easy song to deal with, but on hard, the drain is a lot more punishing, so be careful of that
+overheat is this week's mechanic, where your HP will drain quickly on medium and hard overheat is not lethal, and should not be lethal. as long as you're still fine, this should be an easy song to deal with, but on hard, the drain is a lot more punishing, so be careful of that

-# Week ??? - Mechanic: TBD
-this one is a secret